Updated January 27, 2023 - 10:00 am

 In defeating Gorman for the fourth consecutive time, the Wolves threatened to blow open the game early, scoring twice in the first inning.
 But the Gaels made a pitching change, going to Kam Perry, who got the final two outs to limit the damage.

-With Perry pitching effectively, Gorman scored five runs in the top of the fourth to go up by three runs.
+With Perry pitching effectively, Gorman scored five runs in the top of the fourth to go up 5-2.
 But Basic answered with five in the bottom half and added nine runs over the next two innings.

 It had seemed like a matter of time before Basic broke against Gorman’s pitching.
 The Gaels opened the state tournament Thursday by nearly blowing a 10-1 lead to Reno and being forced to go deep into its staff.
 Then on Friday, Gorman went 13 innings in a victory over Reno.

 The Gaels sent eight pitchers to the mound in Saturday’s title game.

 “It wore us down,” Gorman coach Gino DiMaria said.
 “Today, we were done.
 We had no more pitching.
 We had to bang with them, and we did to a certain point.”

 DiMaria became emotional when talking about how his players kept fighting even with the odds against them.